jperaltac/erpi5/README.md

 ## Website

 A minimal [Docusaurus](https://docusaurus.io) site is provided under `website/`.
-Run `npm install` inside that folder and `npm run build` to generate the static site that can be published on GitHub Pages.
+Run `npm install` in that folder followed by `npm run build` to generate the static site for GitHub Pages.
+Update the organisation name and `baseUrl` in `website/docusaurus.config.js` if your repository lives under a different account.